-- Article 39 Municipalities may establish a municipal partnership when it is found to be appropriate, in order to process all or part of the affairs under the preceding Article. - Article 40 (1) A municipality may, when it finds it impossible or inappropriate to follow the provisions of the preceding two Articles, entrust the educational affairs in full or in part related to school-aged children to other municipalities or municipal partnerships, in lieu of establishing elementary schools or compulsory education schools. - (2) In the case referred to in the preceding paragraph, the term "prefectural governor" in Article 252-2-2, paragraph (2) of the Local Autonomy Act as applied mutatis mutandis pursuant to the Article 252-14, paragraph (3) of the Act, is deemed to be replaced with "prefectural governor and prefectural board of education". - Article 41 When the prefectural board of education finds that a town or a village cannot bear the burden under the preceding two articles, the prefecture must give necessary assistance to that town or a village. - Article 42 Elementary schools shall perform evaluations of the state of school management of the relevant elementary schools including elementary school educational activities as provided by the Minister of Education, Culture, Sports, Science and Technology, and endeavor to increase their educational standards by taking necessary measures to improve school management based on those results. - Article 43 Elementary schools are to deepen the understanding of relevant persons including custodians and local residents regarding the relevant elementary schools, and in order to contribute to the promotion of coordination and cooperation with these people, actively provide information relating to school management including educational activities of the relevant elementary schools. - Article 44 Private elementary schools belonging to the administrative jurisdiction of the prefectural governor.
+- Article 39 Municipalities may establish a municipal partnership, when it is found to be appropriate, in order to process all or part of the affairs under the provisions of the preceding Article. - Article 40 (1) A municipality may, when it finds it impossible or inappropriate to follow under the provisions of the preceding two Articles, entrust the educational affairs in full or in part related to school-aged children to other municipalities or municipal partnerships, in place of establishing elementary schools or compulsory education schools. - (2) In the case referred to in the preceding paragraph, the term "prefectural governor" in Article 252-2-2, paragraph (2) of the Local Autonomy Act as applied mutatis mutandis pursuant to the Article 252-14, paragraph (3) of that Act, is to be replaced with "prefectural governor and prefectural board of education". - Article 41 When the prefectural board of education finds that a town or a village cannot bear the burden under the provisions of the preceding two articles, the prefecture must give necessary assistance to that town or a village. - Article 42 Elementary schools must perform evaluations of the state of school management of the relevant elementary schools, including elementary school educational activities as provided by the Minister of Education, Culture, Sports, Science and Technology, and must endeavor to increase their educational standards by taking necessary measures to improve school management based on those results. - Article 43 Elementary schools are to deepen the understanding of relevant persons including custodians and local residents regarding the relevant elementary schools, and in order to contribute to the promotion of coordination and cooperation with those people, actively provide information relating to school management including educational activities of the relevant elementary schools. - Article 44 Private elementary schools belongs to the administrative jurisdiction of the prefectural governor.

-Chapter V Junior high school
+Chapter V Junior High School

-- Article 45 The purpose of junior high school is to administer provide regular education provided as compulsory education, in accordance with students' mental and physical development, on a foundation of education in elementary school. - Article 46 Education in junior high school is to be provided with the aim of achieve the objectives set forth in each item of Article 21 in order to realize the purpose provided in the preceding Articles. - Article 47 The course term for junior high school is to be 3 years. - Article 48 Matters regarding the Junior high school curriculum shall be prescribed by the Minister of Education, Culture, Sports, Science and Technology, in compliance with the provisions of Articles 45 and 46 and the provisions of Article 30, paragraph (2), as applied mutatis mutandis pursuant to the following Article following the deemed replacement of terms. - Article 49 Provisions of Article 30, paragraph (2), Articles 31, 34, 35, and 37 through 44 apply mutatis mutandis to junior high schools.
-In this case, the term "the preceding paragraph" in Article 30, paragraph (2) is deemed to be replaced with "Article 46," and the term "paragraph (1) of the preceding Article" in Article 31 is deemed to be replaced with "Article 46."
+Article 45 The purpose of junior high school is to administer and provide regular education provided as compulsory education, in accordance with students' mental and physical development, on a foundation of education in elementary school.

+- Article 46 Education in junior high school is to be provided with the aim of achieving the objectives stated in each item of Article 21, in order to realize the purpose provided in the preceding Articles. - Article 47 The course term for junior high school is to be 3 years. - Article 48 Matters regarding the junior high school curriculum are to be prescribed by the Minister of Education, Culture, Sports, Science and Technology, in compliance with the provisions of Articles 45 and 46, and Article 30, paragraph (2), as applied mutatis mutandis pursuant to the following Article as the deemed replacement of terms. - Article 49 Provisions of Article 30, paragraph (2), Articles 31, 34, 35, and 37 through 44 apply mutatis mutandis to junior high schools.
+In this case, the term "the preceding paragraph" in Article 30, paragraph (2) is to be replaced with "Article 46," and the term "paragraph (1) of the preceding Article" in Article 31 is to be replaced with "Article 46".